South Dakota Recording Laws: Consent Rules and Penalties

 - Recording performance reviews

-Caution: Your employer may have policies against recording.
-While recording is legal under South Dakota law, violating company policy could result in termination.
+Caution: Your employer may have internal policies against recording.
+While recording is legal under South Dakota law, violating company policy could result in disciplinary action or termination.
+Check your employee handbook before recording at work.

 Recording Police and Government Officials